 AFFFILIATE DISCLOSURE: In order for me to support my blogging and social media activities, I may receive monetary compensation for links to products from this post.
 However, I only recommend products that I personally love and use myself!.

 Both Syfy and I have issues with dairy and try to avoid it as much as possible these days (with the exception of really good cheese and yogurt!).
 I use non-dairy options instead when making all of our classic favorites!
-One of first things that I searched out to learn how to make, was whipped cream.
-I grew up in a household that believes that no hot cocoa and no pumpkin pie should ever go without at least a dollop (or more….) of whipped cream!
-This is law in our house and so the thought of getting rid of all of our dairy had daunted me, when I realized that also meant my beloved whipped cream.
-Don’t be sad!
+One of the first things that I learned how to make was whipped cream.
+I grew up in a household that believes that no hot cocoa and no pumpkin pie should ever go without at least a dollop (or more) of whipped cream!
+This is law in our house and so the thought of getting rid of all of our dairy products had daunted me when I realized that also meant my beloved whipped cream.
+Don't be sad!
 There is a fantastic and super simple alternative that tastes just as great!
-Take it from this whipped-creamaholic that this coconut milk whipped cream is SUPER good and doesn’t taste like coconut to me, at all.
+Take it from this whipped-

 All you need is a can of coconut milk